Transgender people in chess: History

-In 2022, Morgen Mills achieved the Woman Chess Master title.
+In 2022, Morgen Mills achieved the Woman FIDE Master (WFM) title.
 She became the first trans woman to internationally represent Canada in chess that year, playing in the country's women's team at the 44th Chess Olympiad in Chennai, India.
 While Mills did express some fears over how her participation might be received, the Chess Federation of Canada fully supported her placement on the team.